yanalex981/Assembler6502/README.md

+# 6502 Assembler

-# An assembler to go with the 6502 virtual machine I wrote last year
+An assembler to go with the 6502 virtual machine I wrote last year